cppocl/unit_test_framework/test/cppocl_unit_test_framework.md

 ToInt       /* Convert character or string to integer type */ Sleep       /* Sleep in milliseconds */

+## Pre-processor define for memory leak detection

+To enable memory leak detection in unit test builds, add the pre-processor define TEST_LEAK_DETECT to your project.
+Current support is for Visual C++ on Windows only.

 ## Examples for unit tests